master-price-app/masterprice/README.md

 - **Delete**: Delete user account and associated data

 **Note**:
-- The users collection CRUD operations will be implemented in Iteration 2 along with Firebase Authentication and Notification.
 - The search result of product list is fetched from external APIs; when product is selected, the price records are read from database.

 ## Setup and Installation